CENG 115

 Learning Outcomes:

-1. To be able to use and compare different discrete structures.
+1. To be able to compare and use different discrete structures

-2. To be able to analyze problems and determine appropriate solution paths.
+2. To be able to analyze problems and identify appropriate solution schemes

-3. To be able to show ability of abstraction.
+3. To be able to demonstrate abstraction ability

 Topics